Evelyn Baxter looking over Lindores Loch. (Image kindly provided by Mrs E J Baxter, with permission to reproduce here)

 Administrator Organised a section of the Women’s Land Army during both world wars.

-Contributed to and published other ornithological books and journal articles
+Contributed to and published other ornithological books and many journal articles

 The two ladies made frequent visits between 1907-1933 to the Isle of May, and made meticulous records of the birdlife.
-These included rare migrants and wind and weather data, making their data a unique record of that region to this day.
+These included rare migrants and wind and weather data, making their data a unique record of that region, which is still useful today for investigations into such topics as climate, conservation, reintroductions and land use.

 Adviser to the Secretary of State for Scotland on the administration of the Wild Birds’ Protection Act